frzntoz/frozentasks/PLAN.md

 ### Initial

 - Create task files
+- Define the language needed to parse a frozentasks file
 - Implement the commands to create and update tasks
 - Develop using TDD
 - Use continuous integration to automate the testing